 (For compatibility with previous versions of cpdf, special characters may be introduced manually with a backslash followed by the three-digit octal code of the character in the PDF WinAnsiEncoding Latin 1 Code.
 The full table is included in Appendix D of the Adobe PDF Reference Manual, which is available at https://wwwimages2.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf.
-For example, a German sharp s (ß) may be introduced by \337.)
+For example, a German sharp s (ß) may be introduced by \337.
+This functionality was withdrawn as of version 2.6)

-8.3 Stamping Graphics
+8.3 Stamping Rectangles